1891-92 League football at last

 William Proudfoot had been missing from the tour.
 As well as turning out for Third Lanark he also guested for Clyde against Renton in a league match, reviving suggestions that he would sign for the Bridgeton team.
 Several other players didn’t travel, and some discontent was expressed by the players who did go to England to represent the club.
 Chairman John Boag abruptly resigned his position although reasons are unclear.

 Returning home, Thistle quickly realised that the tour had been a fitting climax to a disappointing season, exiting cup competitions early and displaying poor form in the first year of the Alliance.
 Though there still remained a few Alliance matches to be played, these slipped by uneventfully – a 1-3 defeat by old Govan rivals Linthouse, and a 0-5 defeat from Kilmarnock, slightly tempered by a 3-2 win at Kings Park, which saw an appearance by Minerva junior player Joe Leiper.
 The Greenock Charity Cup, often a happy tournament for Thistle, saw defeat in the first round, 0-1 by Morton.

 The season finished at an Alliance meeting where dissatisfaction was expressed by clubs over the cost of travelling to away games compared to the visiting club’s share of gate receipts.
 Many clubs had developed financial problems because of this.
 The Alliance was reconstituted by Airdrieonians, Kilmarnock, Linthouse, Northern, Partick Thistle and Glasgow Thistle, and new clubs Cambuslang and Cowlairs.
-Morton, St Bernards, Port Glasgow, Ayr, East Stirlingshire and Kings Park (presumably the clubs who were unable to match expenses with gate receipts) were invited to reapply for next season.
+Morton, St Bernards, Port Glasgow, Ayr, East Stirlingshire and Kings Park (presumably the clubs who were unable to match expenses with gate receipts) were invited to reapply and offer guarantees for next season.